 Whirlpool of India Q2 net up 63.82 pc at Rs 128.7 cr

-Consumer electronics firm Whirlpool of India on Thursday reported a 63.82 percent increase in consolidated net profit at Rs 128.7 crore.
+Consumer electronics firm Whirlpool of India on Thursday reported a 63.82 percent increase in consolidated net profit at Rs 128.7 crore for the quarter ended September 30.
 The company had posted a consolidated net profit of Rs 78.56 crore in the year-ago quarter, Whirlpool of India said in a regulatory filing.

 Revenue from operations during the quarter under review stood at Rs 1,393.46 crore as against Rs 1,181.5 crore in the corresponding period last year, a growth of 17.94 percent.
 Commenting on the financial performance, Whirlpool of India Chairman Arvind Uppal said, "This was another strong quarter where we continued to perform ahead of the industry with strong execution across all levers."